Skip to main content

 Groups are database-level tags created from the NodeTree, with custom colors.
 Drag records from the Results List into any Group, or use the Details Panel to assign multiple Groups to a single record.

-Groups are written only to the database by design — not to file metadata.
+These are only written to the DB by design — not to file metadata.
 So if a file is re-imported, its Group assignment is lost, but you can still export and import them via text file functions.

 Group colors